willfore/cp_mgmt_ruby/README.md

 ## *Note that this is in very early stages and is being developed on often.
 I would recommend not running the master branch unless you are willing to expierence outages or behavioral issues.*

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cp_mgmt`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

 Add this line to your application's Gemfile: